Sushma Anand Akoju

 • Received Long-term mentorship in theoretical logic, natural language understanding, and learning architectures

-• SemEval 2022 Task - top ranking on the Leaderboard Reference
+• Fall 2021 (despite Boulder wildfires and finger injury) - SemEval 2022 Task - top ranking on the Leaderboard Reference

-• Independent study - OCR scanned handwritten Slave Trade Volumes Reference
+• Summer 2022 - Independent study - Text Extraction from OCR scanned handwritten Slave Trade Volumes Reference

-• Natural Logic study under supervision of expert researchers, CLULab, University of Arizona Reference
+• Fall 2022 - Spring 2023 Natural Logic study under supervision of expert researchers, CLULab, University of Arizona Reference

-• Self-directed learning in theoretical aspects of machine learning and AI Reference
+• 2016 - Ongoing Self-directed learning in theoretical aspects of machine learning and AI Reference

-• Self-Directed Learning/Mentor-Recommended Learning in Cognitive Science and Neuroscience
+• 2016 - Ongoing Self-Directed Learning/Mentor-Recommended Learning in Cognitive Science and Neuroscience

-• Teaching-as-Research project - Case study analyzing the impact of Supplemental Instruction Sessions on student stress levels and homework completion time in the era of Internet solutions and advanced AI tools Reference
+• Fall 2023 - Spring 2024: Teaching-as-Research project - Case study analyzing the impact of Supplemental Instruction Sessions on student stress levels and homework completion time in the era of Internet solutions and advanced AI tools Reference

-• Community Educator at UNH SHARPP - Consent-based communication Reference
+• Spring 2025 - Fall 2025: Community Educator at UNH SHARPP - Consent-based communication Reference

 Research Focus & Professional Interests